3JTechno/Project-1/README.md

 ### Wins

-Using classes really help the code to be more clear and isolate the objects form each other.
+Using classes really help the code to be clearer and isolate the objects form each other.
 Any change made to player 1 will automatically be reflected on player 2 since both objects are form the same class Grid.